Complaint: Man allegedly raped girl; molested another

 The suspect denied the allegations, documents state.

-Leon Guerrero Jr. was released following a magistrate’s hearing held on Tuesday’s afternoon before Superior Court of Guam Judge Benjamin Sison on a $50,000 performance bond.
+Leon Guerrero Jr. was released following a magistrate’s hearing held on Tuesday afternoon before Superior Court of Guam Judge Benjamin Sison.
+He was released on a $50,000 performance bond.

 He was placed on an evening curfew, and ordered to stay away and have no contact with the alleged victims.